pr0d1r2/ssb/README.md

 ### Getting Started

+1. Run `npm install`
-1. Run `grunt`
+2. Run `grunt`
-2. Open Gmail.app in release folder
+3. Open `webkitbuilds/releases/` and find your apps in their respective folders
+4. Copy to `/Applications` or wherever and enjoy!